bkeviana/My-Portfolio/README.md

 # My-Portfolio
-In this repository, you will find my very first made from scratch portfolio.
+<p> In this repository, you will find my very first made from scratch portfolio created with only HTML and CSS. </p>